Mikatep/Python3/README.md

 -  A big amount of testing has been done using google chrome inspect tool to ensure the responsive design was working properly.
 -  Friends and family were asked to check the website and give feedback throughout the different steps of the process.

+- You can test all the functionalities by creating your own profile or singing up using:

+    - username: test2
+    - password: password123

 ### Validator Testing

 -  Html